ultradns/terraform-provider-ultradns/docs/data-sources/cdns.md

 # Data Source: ultradns_cdns

-Use this data source to list CDN resources for an account with pagination.
+Use this data source to list CDN resources in UltraDNS.

 ## Example Usage